 Research Requirement

-The heart of educational psychology as a field is the creation, dissemination, and use of rigorous research to better understand and address educational issues.
+The heart of the learning sciences and educational psychology as fields of inquiry is the creation, dissemination, and use of rigorous research to better understand and address educational issues.
 While many of the required courses address various aspects of the guiding principles set out by the National Research Council, students engage in the following coursework and research-related activities.

 Course # | Title | Hours |